dwthurber/MSHE-Student-Resources/_info/plantastic.md

 **What if a class I plan to take is cancelled?**

-Dr. Kristin McCann will notify you and either make changes to your plan themselves, or ask you to log in and propose a new plan.
+The MSHE office will notify you and either make changes to your plan themselves, or ask you to log in and propose a new plan.